benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 ## HTML mark-up

-- Use `fig` element to wrap the chart
+- Use `figure` element to wrap the chart
 - Use `figcaption` for the chart title
-- Use `footer` inside the `fig` element to contain any notes or citation information
+- Use `footer` inside the `figure` element to contain any notes or citation information

 ## Other resources